machix/CapstoneProject/FinalTechnicalReport.md

 ## Abstract

-The goal of this project was to build a geofencing microservice, with the goal of allowing clients to query the service and determine if a point is contained within a polygon/geofence.
-These types of services are common in industry, although are generally proprietary systems.

-Throughout the rest of this report the term polygon and geofence will be used interchangeably.
+The goal of this project was to build a geofencing microservice the would allow clients to query the service and determine if a point is contained within a polygon/geofence.
+These types of services are common in industry, although are generally implemented as proprietary systems.
+The service built for this project will be once service in a larger architecture for a location-based marketing application.
+A geofencing service was build using Golang and hosted in a docker container on a Digital Ocean droplet.
+To demonstrate the functionality of the service a basic React app was built.
+This app allows the user to draw polygons using the Google Maps API and then click inside and outside of the polygons.
+Upon clicking, the app sends a http request to the service and issues a toast notification on the screen to alert the results.
+If the click was outside of the polygon, then the user will be alerted, and if it is inside the polygon(s), then the user will be alerts to which polygons the click is contained.

 Keywords: Geofence, Point-In-Polygon, Microservice